Kanicbay/workshop-prelesson-cloud/_episodes/02-Getting started with Argo and Kubectl.md

 ---
-title: "Getting started with Google Kubernetes Engine"
+title: "Getting started with Argo and Kubectl"
 teaching: 15
 exercises: 15
 questions: